Graduate Certificate in Financial Planning (CFP), Certificate

 The DeSales University Gambet Center includes state-of-the-art technology and equipment for Business education.

 The second floor of the Center is home to the undergraduate business division and the MBA program.
-Through the Gambet Center, you'll have access to some of the most cutting-edge technologies and programs in the field:
+Through the Gambet Center, you'll have access to some of the most cutting-edge technologies and softwares, such as Financial Trading Systems (FTS):

-- The Talen Energy Trading Room boasts a live-ticker and trading simulation software.
+- The Fainor Center for Financial Services boasts a live-ticker and trading simulation software.

 Tuition & Fees